Dr. Greg Bernstein

 From MDN:

-on the container element to enable flex layout.flex-direction: property
+display and flex-directiondisplay: flex; on the container element to enable flex layout.flex-direction: property, where property = row, row-reverse, column or column-reverseflex-direction is rowjustify-contentFrom CSS-Tricks:

 This defines the alignment along the main axis.
 It helps distribute extra free space left over when either all the flex items on a line are inflexible, or are flexible but have reached their maximum size.

-: items are evenly distributed in the line; first item is on the start line, last item on the end linejustify-content
+flex-start (default): items are packed toward the start lineflex-end: items are packed toward to end linecenter: items are centered along the linespace-between: items are evenly distributed in the line; first item is on the start line, last item on the end linejustify-content values IIFrom CSS-Tricks:

-: items are distributed so that the spacing between any two items (and the space to the edges) is equal.justify-content
+space-around: items are evenly distributed in the line with equal space around them.space-evenly: items are distributed so that the spacing between any two items (and the space to the edges) is equal.justify-content example Ispace-around

 This defines the default behavior for how flex items are laid out along the cross axis on the current line.